||LED604 - Leading Change and Adaptation

 - Create frameworks to determine how decisions made might impact ethical culture, support sustainability practices and serve the organizational purpose.

-- Distinguish between multiple approaches to exercising leadership in order to harness collective talent, promote innovation and confront complex issues within organizations.
+- Distinguish between multiple approaches for exercising leadership to promote innovation and confront complex issues within organizations.

 - Distinguish between the functions of authority or power and the understanding of leadership and be able to apply diverse leadership skills, utilize frameworks in order to serve organizational purposes.

 - Distinguish between the functions of authority, power, the practice of leadership, and utilize frameworks that serve organizational purposes.

 - Evaluate ethical issues and aid organizational members in creating ethical culture appropriate to the organizational and global environment that supports operating in environments of diversity, uncertainty and unpredictability.

 - Examine competencies for leadership in globalization including emerging and future trends for business and education.

 - Identify quality scholarship and research and demonstrate the potential application of emerging leadership theory and knowledge to real world scenarios and simulations.